shamanDevel/Flow.3D/README.md

 Known issues
 ------------
+- Using gaussian filter disables new timesteps loading.

 - Can't load timevol from external or network drives;
 - Orthographic size does not accounts for the viewport size - the current default values where chosen so that the viewport exactly fits the domain on a top-down view direction;